sharonVko/PokeFight/readme.md

 - MERN Stack: MongoDB, Express, React, and Node.js

-- Next.js: For server-side rendering and static site generation

 - Tailwind CSS: For styling the application

 - JavaScript: For the game logic